Who’s in Charge?

 ...After Waldorf, I went to a Catholic school just for the education.
 I had to get caught up and I did.
 Actually I was able to make up six years of school in one.
 It was there that I was diagnosed with ADD and put on Dexedrine.

-For years I suffered from low self-esteem and in junior high and high school ...
+For years I suffered from low self-esteem ...
 I recently learned that a lot of Waldorf students have stories like mine.

 ...As far as Mr. M is concerned, he still teaches at [the same Waldorf] school and has done this kind of thing to other students and the administration has done nothing about it.

 I'll make a little report of my own here.
 Violence was rare at the Waldorf school I attended, but it burst out on occasion.
 One day a classmate of mine attacked me, wrestling me to the floor in a school hallway.
-We were virtually at the feet of two teachers, yet they ignored the battle going on beside them.
+We rolled on the floor, virtually at the feet of two teachers, yet the teachers ignored the battle going on beside them.
 This surprised me, but not much.
 I had seen other instances of their nonchalance in such situations.
 I might add that another schoolmate of mine considered these two teachers such paragons that she followed their example and became a Waldorf teacher herself.

 I never witnessed a Waldorf teacher strike a student, but I heard of a startling incident.
 (Many students who were present agreed in their accounts, so I accepted their report.)
 One day in a science class, a student angered the teacher.
 The teacher strode to the student's desk/chair (a single unit, a chair with an attached writing surface).
 Saying something like, "You'd better watch out," the teacher kicked the desk/chair so hard that it flipped over.
 The student wound up sprawled on the floor.